pyta-uoft/pyta/docs/checkers/index.md

 ### Unused format string key (W1301) [](#W1301)

-This error occurs when a value in a formatted string is unused.
-In other words, it does not get substituted into a placeholder.
+This error occurs when a format string that uses named conversion specifiers is used with a dictionary that contains keys not required by the format string.

 ```{literalinclude} /../examples/pylint/W1301_unused_format_string_key.py
 ```